damonYuan/gitbook/tech/230717-cpp-for-java-programmers.md

 ---
-description: Learning CPP with Java background and practice with a project
+description: Learning C++ with Java background and practice through building a Redis
 ---
 # C++ for Java Programmers